 What is home emergency cover?

-Home emergency cover is provided for a sudden unexpected event at your property, which if not dealt with immediately, presents a risk to your health, leaves your property unsafe, insecure or without mains services, or could cause further damage to your property and contents.
+Home emergency cover is provided for a sudden unexpected event at your property, which if not dealt with immediately, presents a risk to your health, leaves your property unsafe, insecure or could cause further damage.

-HomeProtect provides access to a 24/7 emergency helpline and is designed to insure against incidents like leaking pipes.
+HomeProtect provides access to a 24/7 emergency claims line and is designed to insure against incidents like leaking pipes.
 Repairs will be carried out to resolve the emergency but may need to be supplemented by a permanent repair.

 What’s covered by Full Home Emergency?

-In the event of sudden failure of your domestic power or water supply, a qualified engineer will make repairs.
+In the event of sudden failure of your domestic power supply (gas or electricity), a qualified engineer will make repairs.

 - Emergency repairs to boiler

-An engineer will inspect and make repairs in the case of sudden boiler failure, except where the water has escaped internally within the boiler.
+An engineer will inspect and make repairs in the case of sudden failure of your boiler / main heating heating system, except where it cannot be repaired or is beyond economic repair.

 - Removal of pests and vermin

-Infestation by mice, rats, wasps and hornets in the home is covered.
+Infestation by mice, rats, grey squirrels, wasps and hornets in the home is covered.
 Protected species like bees cannot be removed.

 - Securing external windows, doors and locks